Danhall01/templates/README.md

 ### Templates
 My templates can be found on seperate branches for each language.
-See the branches.

 ## Usage:
-1. Go to `https://github.com/Danhall01/templates` and click the button `Use this template`.
+1. Go to `https://github.com/Danhall01/templates` and click the button `Use this template` -> 'Create a new repository'.
-2. Make sure to toggle the `Include all branches` to *ON*.
+2. Make sure to toggle the `Include all branches` option to **ON**.
 3. Clone the repository locally onto your machine.
 4. When in the `main` branch run the generator script with the desired template branch as an argument.

-Linux
+Bash
 ```bash
 ./generator.sh "<branch>"
 ```
-Windows
+Batch (TODO)
 ```batch
 ./generator.bat "<branch>"
 ```